Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 2. **Research problem statement**: To keep up with the [worlds rising complexity](https://necsi.edu/complexity-rising-from-human-beings-to-human-civilization-a-complexity-profile) we'll need to improve deepen our human capacities for representation and interpretation by [augmenting our intellect](https://www.dougengelbart.org/pubs/augment-3906.html).

-3. **Proposed solution**: An ecosystem level partnership between Protocol Labs and Regen Ledger to bootstrap Semantic Impact Markets with 'adaptive capital'.
+3. **Proposed solution**: An ecosystem level partnership between Protocol Labs and Regen Ledger to bootstrap Semantic Impact Markets with 'adaptive capital' via a Tokenomics DAO.
 We propose systematically structured conversation graphs as a means of classifying parametric groupings into Friston blankets to enable semantically composable eco-credits as 'hypercerts'.
-Framing model metatdata as functional  geometries to group such paramaters provides epistemological transparency; a necessity for both governance and scientific research.
-We propose further transdiciplinary research and applied practice into the nuances of implementing such a task.
+Framing model metadata as functional information geometries that group such parameters provides epistemological transparency; a necessity for both governance and scientific research.
+We propose further transdiciplinary research and applied practice into the nuances of implementing the technology necessary for semantically composable impact markets.

 # Related work